-People are constantly looking for a cheap way out, a magic bullet to give them control of their class.
+People are constantly looking for a cheap way out, a magic bullet or cure-all to give them control of their class.
 There is no such thing.
-You have to accept the responsibility, toughen up, and be prepared to grow through adversity.
+Accept the responsibility, toughen up, and be prepared to grow through adversity.

 Let me explain:

 Humans come from a tribal society.
-For thousands of years we lived in small communities where our survival depended on the leadership of a chief.
-Be it a patriarch or matriarch – The strength of the leader decided where we go, what we do, how we get food, avoid danger – in fact survive.
+For thousands of years, people lived in small communities where survival depended on the leadership of a chief.
+Be it a patriarch or matriarch – the strength of the leader decided where to go, what to do, how to get food, avoid danger – in fact survive.
 If they weren’t strong, the tribe would most likely die out.

-Fortunately for you, I am here.
-(Smile).
-So how can you take this information and apply it in the classroom to control your students.
-Simple – You’ve got to work on your mindset to become the boss in class.
+So how can you take this information and apply it in the classroom to control your students?
+Simple—you’ve got to work on your mindset to become the boss in class.
 You are the king and the class is your domain.